City Guides Provence-Alpes-Côte d'Azur

 Le Panier - Marseille

-The list of what to do in Marseille continues not far from the Old Port.
+The list of things to see in Marseille continues not far from the Old Port.
 The second district – Le Panier – is Marseille’s oldest and most picturesque district.
 Le Panier is built on a hill, and it is a maze of cobbled streets, little squares, and colorful architecture.

 Le Panier is one of the best places to visit in Marseille and a great place for a stroll or an apéritif on a sunny terrace.
 There are also many artists’ workshops and beautiful frescoes here and there.

-When you visit Le Panier, don’ miss La Vieille Charité – a magnificent 16th-century building home for poor people –, and Place des Moulins – Marseille’s oldest square.
+When you visit Le Panier, don’t miss La Vieille Charité – a magnificent 16th-century building home for poor people –and Place des Moulins – Marseille’s oldest square, which had some windmills in the past.
 Place des Pistoles, with its numerous restaurants and terraces, is our place to go at lunchtime.

 Visit Cathédrale La Major

 Marseille’s Cathedral ‘La Major’ is the main religious building in the city.
-One of the top things to see in Marseille, the cathedral is located in the historic neighborhood of Le Panier, not far from the MuCEM.
+One of the top things to do in Marseille, the Cathedral is located in the historic neighborhood of Le Panier, not far from the MuCEM.

 Sainte-Marie-Majeure has the particularity of being the only cathedral in France built in the 19th century.
 The construction works started in 1852 and lasted 44 years.
 However, on this site, there’s a religious building since the 4th century, and on the East of the current building, you can still see the remains of the Paleochristian Roman church.